Bachelor of Arts (B.A.) in Psychology (10 courses, 31 credits)

-Required Core Course B.A. students must complete the following five courses.
+Required Core Course B.A. students must complete the following four courses, plus PSY 2100.

 Foundation and Elective Courses

 B.A. students also select six additional psychology courses, at least four of which must be foundation courses (3000 and 4000 level courses), and at least one of the foundation courses must be a laboratory course.

 PSY 5900 - Undergraduate Research is highly recommended for students wishing to pursue graduate work in psychology.

 PSY 2993 - Psychology Internship is recommended for students who wish to gain real-world experience working in psychology.
 Internships usually involve a one-year commitment (fall and spring semesters) during the senior year.
 Click on the document below to download the Psychology Internship Packet.

 To choose psychology as a major, either in pursuit of a B.A. or B.S., a student must complete General Psychology (PSY 1000 or HON 1811) or have AP credit for General Psychology.
 Additionally, a student must have a grade of C+ or higher in General Psychology or have an overall GPA of 3.00 or higher.
 When entering the program students will declare their major as either a B.A. or a B.S. in Psychology.
 Students should expect that the completion of the B.A. major will require at least four semesters after the formal declaration of the major, and completion of the B.S. will require at least six semesters after the formal declaration of the major.

 Interested students who do not meet these minimum requirements may appeal directly to the Department of Psychological and Brain Sciences for special admission into the major.